allyourbankarebelongtous/pleb-vpn/README.md

 Then the script asks how much you want each payment to be:
 ![EnterAmount](pictures/enteramount.png)

-Then which node you want to use (only asks if you have both installed and enabled):
+Then which node you want to use (only asks if you have both LND and Core Lightning installed and enabled):
 ![WhichNodeToUse](pictures/whichnodetouse.png)

 Then asks for the pubkey of the receiver: